Retirement of the employee: what is the discount?

 When you are entitled to a full rate pension, your retirement pension is calculated on the basis of 50% of this average annual gross salary.

-However, if you retire before age 67 without having the required number of pension insurance quarters, this rate of 50% is reduced by 0.625 per missing quarter.
+However, if you are going to retire before age 67 without having the number of quarters of pension insurance required to qualify for a full rate pension, this rate of 50% is reduced by 0.625% by missing quarter.

 So, if you retire before age 67 without having the required number of pension insurance quarters, the rate that is applied to your average annual gross salary, called a discount, is as follows: